Climate catastrophes like abnormal heavy rainfall, prolonged droughts or wildfires can result in permanent or temporary displacement of workers.

-This phenomenon, called 'climate-induced migration', which can cumulate in situations where people are displaced across borders, illustrates a complex nexus between migration and climate change.
+This phenomenon, called 'climate-induced migration or displacement', illustrates a complex nexus between labour migration and climate change.

 Climate-induced migration or displacement goes unnoticed because it is difficult to isolate environmental factors as the sole driver pushing people to move.

 Is it because climate-induced migration is difficult to apprehend that there is currently no legal protection for those displaced by a climate crisis?
 The question remains open.

 - Raising awareness about the phenomenon of 'climate-induced migration or displacement’ and its consequences on labour mobility

 - Building a trade union response to better protect workers displaced due to the climate crisis